bjoyce3/uabrc.github.io/docs/data_management/transfer/filezilla.md

 When connecting in the future, you will be able to select the connection from the dropdown arrow next to the Quickconnect button.

 In both the local and remote panes, you can navigate to the directories you are transferring from and to.
-You only have access to directories you can normally access on Cheaha, so your user space as well as any project directories you have been added to.
+You only have access to directories you can normally access on Cheaha, so your researcher space as well as any project directories you have been added to.

 ### Transferring Data